Surveillance and control of avian influenza

 Report sick or dead wild birds by calling 1 877-346-6763.
 Avoid approaching or handling the birds while awaiting instruction.

 When a carcass is reported, it may be collected for analysis.
 In this case, it may take one to three weeks before the result is available.
-You can refer to the Canadian Situation Dashboard This hyperlink will open in a new window. to locate mortality events in wild birds for which analyses were conducted.
+You can refer to the Canadian Situation Dashboard to locate mortality events in wild birds for which analyses were conducted.
 The absence of a carcass tested in an area does not mean that the virus is not present in that area.

 Where samples have already been collected in an area where influenza has been confirmed, the remaining carcasses will not be collected for analysis.
 If these carcasses cause a nuisance, they may be disposed of in household garbage according to the recommended method.
 If the carcasses are in a public place, it is up to the municipalities to dispose of them.